skywarth/annals-of-disco/medicine/physical/ailments.md

+### Migraine
+- Nitroglycerin may provoke it.
+Nitroglycerin can be obtained from peanut

 ### Cirrhosis
 - Affects the liver
 - Can be caused by primarily: heptitis and chronic alcoholism or some other disease that hold on to liver.